Graduate Certificate in Healthcare Project Management

 Requirements

-This Graduate certificate will require completion of four courses of three credit hours each, for a total of 12 credit hours.
-Two courses are required core courses and students select two additional courses based on which professional (PMI) certification exam they wish to pursue in addition to the graduate certificate.
+This Graduate certificate requires completion of four courses, each three credit hours, for a total of 12 credit hours.
+Two courses are required core courses, and students may choose two additional courses to fulfill the remaining six hours.
+Students will choose their courses in consultation with the BBME academic advisor.

 Required Courses